amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

+•	**Weiss, A.** and Wornell G. W., “One-Bit Direct Position Determination of Narrowband Gaussian Signals”, Accepted for publication in _Proc. of IEEE Workshop on Statistical Signal Processing (SSP)_, May 2021.

 •	**Weiss, A.** and Yeredor, A., “Non-Iterative Blind Calibration of Nested Arrays with Asymptotically Optimal Weighting”, Accepted for publication in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Jan.
 2021. [arXiv](https://arxiv.org/pdf/2010.14799.pdf)

 •	**Weiss, A.** and Yeredor, A., “Enhanced Blind Calibration of Uniform Linear Arrays with One-Bit Quantization by Kullback-Leibler Divergence Covariance Fitting”, Accepted for publication in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Jan.
 2021. [arXiv](https://arxiv.org/pdf/2010.14803.pdf)